percona/pmm-doc/docs/deploy/server/docker.upgrading.md

 ## Removing the backup container

 After you have tried the features of the new version, you may decide to continue using it.
-The backup container that you have stored (Creating a backup version of the current pmm-server Docker container) is no longer needed in this case.
+The backup container that you have stored is no longer needed in this case.

 To remove this backup container, you need the **docker rm** command: